|

 It should also seek closer collaborations with other cities in the Pearl

 River Delta.
+FT: In

 the Central coastal and Northern regions of China, which are your favored